 This little dish is special to me.
-It was inspired from one of my favorite restaurants, al corso of Collins, Wisconsin, which is close to our small cottage, on a small lake, in the middle of Nowhere, Wisconsin.
+It was inspired by one of my favorite restaurants, al Corso of Collins, Wisconsin, which is close to our small cottage, on a small lake, in the middle of Nowhere, Wisconsin.
 Frequently featured on their menu as an appetizer, this salad is a great example of something small that packs in a big taste.
-Although it’s not officially “beet season” here in the mid-west, our weather this weekend feels very autumn-like in the wake of the sunny and 80 degree temperatures we were enjoying just two days ago.
+Although it's not officially "beet season" here in the mid-west, our weather this weekend feels very autumn-like in the wake of the sunny and 80 degree temperatures we were enjoying just two days ago.
 While some of us are starting to plan our vegetable gardens in earnest, this salad is all the reason you need to add a row or two of beets this spring.

-This is a delicious twist on an age old root vegetable.
+This is a delicious twist on an age-old root vegetable.
 As I mentioned, I first had a variation of this salad as an appetizer at al corso of Collins.

 This beet salad, in particular, is entirely consistent with the restaurant's milieu.
 Earthy, rustic, and completely satisfying.
 We order it at nearly every visit, which isn't frequent enough, and its goodness never fails to amaze us.

 Roasted Beet, Goat Cheese, and Pistachio Salad

 - olive oil

 - fresh crushed peppercorn

 - Preheat oven to 350 degrees F.